ziginfo/TouchOSC-Layouts/MiX16_ShowCuePro/README.md

 ---
 #### The latest Version is  V2.5

-We now have full Feedback in TouchOSC.
+We now have full and rich Feedback by OSC.
 ShowCue-Pro Version should be at least V4.8 (otherwise you will miss somme OSC-Feedback-Datas !!

 OSC-Control must be activated in the MiX16 Show-Cue parameters-setup !
 The IP-Addresses and the OSC INPUT and OUTPUT Ports must be set correctly in both : TouchOSC and MiX16 Show Cue !